Sleepw4lker/TameMyCerts/user-guide/modify-subject-dn.md

 </OutboundSubject>
 ```

-The _commonName_ will be built out of the AD attribute _name_ and a static string.
-Assuming the name is "John Doe", the _commonName_ in the issued certificate will be "John Doe is an awesome fellow!".
+The _commonName_ will be built out of the _name_ Active Directory attribute and a static string.
+Assuming the _name_ attribute contains "John Doe", the _commonName_ in the issued certificate will be "John Doe is an awesome fellow!".

 ```xml
 <DirectoryServicesMapping />